ibexa/documentation-developer/docs/api/graphql_customization.md

 To do so, create an `app/config/graphql/Query.types.yml` file.
 It will be used as the GraphQL query root.

-In that file, you can add new fields that use any custom type or custom logic you require, based on [overblog/GraphQLBundle](https://github.com/overblog/GraphQLBundle).
+In that file, add new fields that use any custom type or custom logic you require, based on [overblog/GraphQLBundle](https://github.com/overblog/GraphQLBundle).

 ### Configuration